Introduction to Mediation, Moderation, and Conditional Process Analysis

 Instructor: Dr. Andrew F. Hayes, PhD

 Statistical mediation and moderation analyses are among the most widely used data analysis techniques in social science, health and business research.
 Mediation analysis is used to test hypotheses about various intervening mechanisms by which causal effects operate.
 Moderation analysis is used to examine and explore questions about the contingencies or conditions of an effect, also called “interaction.”
 Increasingly, moderation and mediation are being integrated analytically in the form of what has become known as “conditional process analysis,” used when the goal is to understand the contingencies or conditions under which mechanisms operate.
 An understanding of the fundamentals of mediation and moderation analysis is in the job description of almost any empirical scholar.
 In this course, you will learn about the underlying principles and the practical applications of these methods using ordinary least squares (OLS) regression analysis and the PROCESS macro for SPSS, SAS and R, invented by the course instructor and widely used in the behavioral sciences.
 This course is a companion to the instructor’s book Introduction to Mediation, Moderation, and Conditional Process Analysis, published by The Guilford Press.
-For a preview of this course, check out this video.

 In this course, you will learn about the underlying principles and the practical applications of mediation, moderation and conditional process analysis.
 It covers six broad topics: